addr/100apps/README.md

 # 100apps
-I'm creating 100 mobile apps in 100 days.
+I'm creating 100 mobile apps in 100 days, inspired by [many other](https://www.google.com/search?q=100+apps+in+100+days&oq=100+apps+in+100+days) people who have done the same.
 Why?
 Mostly for fun, but also to learn enough to bring some ideas I have to life.
 I think we all learn best through repetition, and committing to an app a day helps keep Parkinson's Law at bay while iterating quickly and helping me learn from my mistakes.

 I'll mostly be doing Swift/iOS, maybe some React Native.
 With the exception of the first few, each one will be a very compressed version of - requirements, UI design, and coding.